srebrny/payment-refacotr-task/README.md

 `docker compose run -rm app vendor/bin/codecept run --coverage`

 # Total time
 +  30 min - Init docker, composer, project initialisation, copy readme and files + first run of code and run codeception.
 +  30 min - Setup unit, code coverage and Dockerfile
 +  60 min - Basics of interfaces, services, base of tests refactoring / rewriting code.
 Make some plans for applications.
++ 180 min - tests, services for BIN, rates, some troubles with codeception
++
 # Situation

 - We'll provide you with some really ugly, but kinda working code;